Best Neighborhoods in The Bronx For Families

 Pelham Bay, NYC

 Pelham is a middle-class residential neighborhood with pretty diverse facilities in urban housing and culture.
-The place is named after the Pelham Bay Park, and the greenspaces here are spread across 2772 acres.
-Also, it is considered the largest park in the five boroughs and is three times bigger than Central Park.
+The place is named after Pelham Bay Park, and the green spaces here are spread across 2,772 acres.
+It is considered the largest park in the five boroughs and is three times bigger than Central Park.

 The place has something for everyone to offer.
-For instance, football fields, running tracks, barbequing areas, hiking trails, kayaking, beaches, and roller hockey- the list is endless.
-With the crime rate at the lowest of 13.04 crimes per 1000 residents, this area is safe, and you can get around the city with much ease by taking buses or the train from 6 subway train.
+For instance, football fields, running tracks, barbecue areas, hiking trails, kayaking, beaches, and roller hockey - the list is endless.
+With a crime rate of 13.04 per 1000 residents, this area is safe, and you can get around the city with ease by taking buses or the train from the 6 subway line.

 Riverdale, NYC